SjorsO/deploy-laravel/README.md

 # Deploy Laravel
 Production-ready zero-downtime deployment script for Laravel.

+Also check out [Lit](https://github.com/SjorsO/lit) for deployments from the CLI.

 ## Install
-Visit the link below for the download and the installation guide:
+Visit the links below for the download and the installation guide:
 - [Deploy Laravel for GitHub Actions](https://sjorso.com/deploy-laravel/github/step-1)
 - [Deploy Laravel for GitLab CI/CD](https://sjorso.com/deploy-laravel/gitlab/step-1)
 - [Deploy Laravel for Bitbucket Pipelines](https://sjorso.com/deploy-laravel/bitbucket/step-1)

 Requirements:
-- Laravel 5 or higher
+- Laravel 5 up to 12
 - Ubuntu 16.04 or higher / CentOS7 or higher

 Installing this deployment script can typically be done in less than 10 minutes.